VirtusLab/git-machete-intellij-plugin/DEVELOPMENT.md

 2. then IntelliJ `2020.3-EAP` is released
 3. we check if `0.6.0` is compatible with IntelliJ `2020.3-EAP` (if not we must refactor it)
 4. we extend `untilBuild` in our plugin to `2020.3.*` and release it as `0.7.0`
+5. once stable `2020.3` is released, we verify ASAP that `0.7.0` is binary compatible with `2020.3` as well

 ## PRs & releases